 Today, I’ve got another guest post from Camilla of Culinary Adventures with Camilla.
 Camilla is sharing ideas for some simple salad dressings that show you how easy it is to make your own salad dressing and how you can customize it to your family’s taste buds.
 Welcome, Camilla!

 Salads are a great Spring-time dinner.
-Jazz it up with some protein – think grilled chicken – and lots of crunch – think radishes, carrots, cucumbers and more.
-But, let’s be honest, what makes a salad sing is the dressing!
+Jazz them up with some protein – think grilled chicken – and lots of crunch – think radishes, carrots, cucumbers and more.
+But, let’s be honest, what makes a salad sing is the salad dressing!

 - 1 part vinegar